opencelium/opencelium/docs/gettinginvolved/installation.rst

 	Visit opencelium http://SERVERIP:8888

 .. note::
-        If yarn not run use this command: echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p
+        If yarn is not run use this command: echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p